What exactly is Slovenian food?

 Hiša Franko was now firmly put on the foodie map, a restaurant where Ana’s imagination runs wild – but always in complete synch with the gorgeous Soca Valley terroir where the restaurant is set.
 The menu is inspired and built on micro seasonal produce, mostly wild herbs and plants, game, marble trout, and dairy from surrounding high mountain shepherds’ huts – all combined with Slovenian organic and biodynamic wines.

-Slovenian Michelin stars
+Slovenian Michelin stars in 2023

 In 2020, after much anticipation, Michelin finally arrived to Slovenia and handed Hiša Franko 2 stars in the first take.
 Five other restaurants gained a star (Hiša Denk, Zemono, Vila Podvin, Dam, and Atelje, a group joined a year later by Grič).
 That same year Slovenia held the title of European gastronomic capital and has been lauded as the next hotspot of European gastronomy.